rcove/aws-tgw-r8040/README.md

 Please note that these scripts are for demonstration in labs and are not production validated, you should make sure you validate and test them if you plan on using them in anger

 Based on Check Point IaaS R80.40, for the older version tested with R80.30 go to https://github.com/rcove/TGW

+*Troubleshooting*\
+On the manager\
+the logs for install are in\
+first time install and startup script  /var/log/cloud-user-data.log\
+CME run log - tail -f /var/log/CPcme/cme.log

+Sometimes you need to reset SIC, ssh to the gateway and run cpconfig, set the password to equal the one in the variables